For large organizations, data silos are a natural byproduct of business growth and evolution.

 - Efficiency – When data and applications are siloed, it can slow performance due to cumbersome processes and duplication of efforts.
 It can lead to errors and missed opportunities, damaging the health of your business and brand.
 Contrast that to a system that uses Application Programming Interfaces (APIs) to allow disparate platforms to interact so that you can automate processes, streamline operations, and foster tighter collaboration.

-- Customer Experience – Today’s customer is used to real-time, 24/7 access to good and services.
+- Customer Experience – Today’s customer is used to real-time, 24/7 access to goods and services.
 If they can click a few buttons online and have Amazon deliver their purchase to their door the next day, they expect that kind of ease and speed from all of their providers.
 If your competitor is doing it better and faster, they will go there.
 So syncing valuable data and analytics to understand the needs and desires of each customer segment is vital.
-That allows you to move with speed and agility of the modern digital world and win market share by delivering solutions aligned with customer expectations.
+That allows you to move with speed and agility in the modern digital world and win market share by delivering solutions aligned with customer expectations.

 Removing the Barriers to Transformation